 The General payments and Credit card payments account should be either a Bank account or a dedicated Current Asset account.
 These accounts should not be the same as your Sales account.
 If you are unsure about what to use we suggest seeking advice from an accountant.

 - Accounts selected must have a numerical account code.
 If they do not have a numerical account code (usually shown as a blank space before the hyphen), you will see an error.

 - In order to resolve this issue, you will need to open the account in Xero and add a numerical account code.

 - Once you have added a numerical account code, Arlo will allow it to be selected and saved.

-The Credit card payment fee account must not be the same as the Credit card payment account (above), and the Enable payments to this account setting must be active.
+The Credit card fees account must not be the same as the Credit card payment account (above), and the Enable payments to this account setting must be active in Xero.
 Learn how to set up an expense account in Xero.

 - (Optional) If you use Stripe, add a contact in the Credit card fees contact.
 This will be the contact listed on the expense item for the Stripe Fees.
 We recommend creating a contact in Xero called 'Stripe Fees'.

 The integration error contact is used to notify an administrator if there are any problems with the integration.